 Purpose Clears the Raw Interrupt Status Register bits.

-Usage constraints Non-secure access to this register is dependent on Auxiliary Control to this register returns zero.

-Register bit [27].
+Usage constraints Non-secure access to this register is dependent on Auxiliary Control Register bit [27].
 If bit [27] of the Auxiliary Control Register is set to 1'b0, a Non secure write to this register results in a DECERR response.
-A read
+A read to this register returns zero.
+Configurations Available in all configurations.
+Attributes See the register summary in Table 3-2 on page 3-4.